yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-client-shell.md

 - **host** as shown on the **Settings** tab for your cluster
 - **port** 5433
+- **database** name; the default database is yugabyte
-- **username** and **password** of a user with permissions for the cluster
+- **username** and **password** of a user with permissions for the database; the default user is admin

+Your client may also require the use of the cluster certificate.
+Refer to [Download the cluster certificate](../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).

 For detailed steps for configuring popular third party tools, see [Third party tools](../../../tools/).
-In that section, configuration steps are included for the following tools:

-- DBeaver
-- DbSchema
-- pgAdmin
-- SQL Workbench/J
-- TablePlus
-- Visual Studio Workbench

 ## Related information